-Elly was proud of the successes of his children and sons-in-law, and was always eager to share their accomplishments.
+Elly was proud of the successes of his children and sons-in-laws and was always eager to share their accomplishments.

 Those who wish to honor Elly are asked to make a contribution in his honor to the Rotary Gift of Life New Jersey, via mail c/o David Beni, Treasurer, 16 Claremont Avenue, Maplewood, NJ 07040.
 The Mission of Gift of Life Inc. of NJ is to provide resources to treat children with congenital heart defects from anywhere in the world where assistance is needed.
 He was the chair of this committee for a long time.

-Rotary club of Branchburg will be celebrating his Life and Legacy on October 27, 2021 from 7:30 am to 9 am at the Stony Brook Grille in Branchburg.
-If you would like to attend the breakfast meeting, please register here. https://conta.cc/3v9MCO6 Spaces are limited due to on going Covid-19.
-Branchburg Rotary will be also setting up a “Elly Ezra Memorial Scholarship” in Nepal.
+Rotary District 7475 celebrated his Life and Legacy on October 27, 2021 at the Stony Brook Grille in Branchburg.
+Rotary District has set up a “Elly Ezra Memorial Scholarship” in Nepal.

-He was a GREAT Rotarian and family man and he adored all his children and grandchildrens.
-In order to keep his memory alive and with his family’s desire to keep his ROTARY LEGACY going, Branchburg Rotary and the Asha Project are setting up a MEMORIAL SCHOLARSHIP in his name in Nepal so that we can continue providing HOPE and OPPORTUNITIES for many poor children and continue his life’s quest for gaining more knowledge & wisdom and continue his Rotary LEGACY many more years of come.
-If you like to help, you can mail the check payable to the Branchburg Rotary Foundation and mail it to PDG Dr. Tulsi Maharjan, P.O.
-Box 5082, Somerville, NJ 08876 or contact him at 908-458-7712.
+He was a GREAT Rotarian and family man, and he adored all his children and grandchildren.
+In order to keep his memory alive and with his family’s desire to keep his ROTARY LEGACY going, Rotar District and the Asha Project has set up a MEMORIAL SCHOLARSHIP in his name in Nepal so that we can continue providing HOPE and OPPORTUNITIES for many poor children and continue his life’s quest for gaining more knowledge & wisdom and continue his Rotary LEGACY many more years of come.
+If you like to help, you can mail the check payable to the Friends of Nepal- NJ and mail it to PDG Dr. Tulsi Maharjan, P.O.
+Box 5015, Somerville, NJ 08876 or contact him at 908-458-7712.